MarcoMuellner/domaindrivenjs/doc-concept.md

 The landing page will feature:
 - Prominent logo and tagline
-- Clear explanation of what Domainify is
+- Clear explanation of what DomainDrivenJS is
 - Key features highlighted
 - Quick installation instructions
 - Code snippet showing basic usage